MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr.md

 Here are some resources where you can learn more about how to bring your [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] systems into compliance with the GDPR:

-- [Microsoft Dynamics 365 and GDPR](https://docs.microsoft.com/dynamics365/get-started/gdpr/index).
+- [Microsoft Dynamics 365 for Customer Engagement and GDPR](https://docs.microsoft.com/dynamics365/get-started/gdpr/index).
 This webpage includes links to resources, white papers, blogs, and other information related to various [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] applications and the GDPR.
 - [Data Protection Resources](https://servicetrust.microsoft.com/ViewPage/TrustDocuments?docTab=6d000410-c9e9-11e7-9a91-892aae8839ad_FAQ%20and%20White%20Papers).
 This webpage includes links to compliance guides, white papers, FAQs, security reports, penetration tests, risk assessment tools, and other resources that apply to a wide range of Microsoft products.
 - [Microsoft Trust Center](https://www.microsoft.com/trustcenter).
 This webpage includes links to information about how new features in Microsoft 365 help you secure personal data and meet strict GDPR privacy requirements.
 - [Microsoft Compliance Manager](https://aka.ms/compliancemanager).
 This webpage includes links to information about control management, integrated task assignment, evidence collection, and audit-ready reporting tools to streamline your compliance workflow.